7 Things No One Tells You About Sex With Your Ex

 Depending on how long it's been since you broke up, sex with an ex can seem like a fantastic idea.
 You already have the intimacy part down, you know each other's bodies in ways you wouldn't know the body of a one-night stand, and you have all that history.
 So.
 Much.
 History.
 Which, honestly, might be a bad thing.

-Although a 2015 survey of 1,000 people by Adam & Eve found that most people, at 56%, haven't slept with an ex, there's still that 44% who have.
-And of that 44%, 54% of them were women.
-So, yes, people are sleeping with their exes and most of them who are doing so are women.
-It's nice to know you're in good company, right?
+Although a 2015 survey of 1,000 people by online sex retail shop Adam and Eve found that most people, at 56%, haven't slept with an ex, there's still that 44% who have decided to dip their toes in familiar waters again.
+If you happen to be in that percentage, isn't it good to know you're in great company, right?

 1. Positive: Over-Idealization

-When a relationship comes to an end, it's easy to romanticize them and idealize who that person was, as if selective memory kicks in and it refuses to let you see the truth.
-But sex with an ex can get rid of that.
+When relationships comes to an end, it's easy to romanticize your former partner.
+It's as if selective memory kicks in and refuses to let you see the truth.
+When enough time has passed, it's almost an automatic reaction to idealize the past: both the relationship and your former partner.
+But sex with an ex can help get rid of that deluded notion and shake reality back into your bones.

-"Sometimes we allow our past relationships to disallow our future relationships and happiness," Silva tells Bustle.
-"When that is the case, going back to move forward can sometimes make us see that we've idealized the relationship.
-Revisiting the sexual side of the relationship can help resolve some of that past hurt."
+"Sometimes we allow our past relationships to disallow our future relationships and happiness," Silva says.
+"When that is the case, going back to move forward can sometimes make us see that we've idealized the relationship."

 2. Negative: Denial

-"Hoping that sex with your ex will rekindle your relationship is setting you up for false hope," says Silva.
+"Hoping that sex with your ex will rekindle your relationship is setting you up for false hope," Silva says.
 "Chances are that the issues in the relationship that caused the breakup weren’t sexual."

 3. Positive: Security

-As much as people may want to turn their head away from this fact, sleeping with an ex does offer security that sex with a one-night stand does not.
+As much as people may want to turn their head away from this reality, sleeping with an ex does offer security that sex with a one-night stand does not.
+There's safety, comfort, and the feeling that you're going home again.

 4. Negative: Settling

-When a relationship comes to an end, it's usually for a reason.
-It's then, no matter how much it hurts, that you're supposed to move onward and upward, as they say.
-When you don't, and let yourself fall back into patterns with an ex, there's no moving forward.
+When a relationship comes to an end, there's usually a good reason for it, because happy relationships don't just dissolve.
+It's with this breakup, no matter how much it hurts, that you're supposed to move onward and upward, as they say.
+When you don't, you can fall back into patterns with an ex.
+And when it comes to exes, patterns are not a good thing, because they prevent you from moving forward.

 5. Positive: Orgasms